Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 Recollection came back, and Powell groaned.
 This one was going to hurt.

-*"There* it is!
+"*There* it is!
 You guys wanna hear the story?"

 There was general, and loud, approval.